hiru-vn/dchs_flutter_beacon/README.md

 # Author

-Flutter Beacon plugin was developed by Eyro Labs.
-You can contact me at <maulana@cubeacon.com>.
+Flutter Beacon plugin originally was developed by Eyro Labs.

-DCHS Flutter Beacon is an updated version of the original plugin, now ported to Kotlin and Swift by Dario Cavada.
-For inquiries or support, feel free to reach out at dario.cavada.lab@gmail.com.
+DCHS Flutter Beacon is an updated version of the original plugin, now ported to Kotlin by Dario Cavada.
+For inquiries or support, feel free to reach out at dario.cavada.lab@gmail.com (https://www.suggesto.eu)